 The genuine believer consistently reflects God’s righteousness.
 One righteousness produces another righteousness of the same kind.
 God’s righteousness produces His righteousness in the believer.
 God’s righteousness is the source or cause of the believer’s righteousness.

 is born of Him

 Christians who walk in God’s righteousness demonstrate their relationship with the Father.
 It is the mark of regeneration.
-The fact that some Christians do not “practice righteousness” does not militate against the truth of this statement.
+Some Christians do not “practice righteousness” does not militate against the truth of this statement.

-The idea of a spiritual birth occurs a number of times in 1 John: 3:9; 4:7; 5:1, 4, 18 [twice].
+The idea of a spiritual birth occurs several times in 1 John: 3:9; 4:7; 5:1, 4, 18 [twice].
 People in the family of God will produce behavior like their Father.
 The child of God will behave like God.

 Truly born again people behave like their Father who re-generated them.

 Many people do religious and right acts in society but never embraced Jesus as their Savior.
 Their conformity to the laws of society does not reflect that they belong to God at all.
 Their acts of righteousness are still unrighteous in God’s economy.
-Their righteousness is not the righteousness of an absolutely righteous God because it is a selfish, ego-oriented righteousness.
-This kind of righteousness may be helpful to human beings but its source comes from the sin capacity, from the self, from self-interest.
+Their righteousness is not the righteousness of an absolutely righteous God because it is selfish, ego-oriented righteousness.
+This kind of righteousness may help human beings, but its source comes from the sin capacity, from the self, from self-interest.

 ‘There is none righteous, no, not one…’”

 There is a great distinction between God’s absolute righteousness and man’s relative righteousness.
 Truly born again believers reflect God’s absolute righteousness.
 This does not mean that they are absolutely righteous in their experience but that their relationship with the Father reflects righteousness beyond themselves.

 Christians possess absolute judicial righteousness.
 God declares them as righteous as He is righteous by faith.